christian-luntok/CL/src/pages/logs/recreating-dribbble-3.md

 Found this pretty sick design yesterday and thought thats going to be part 3 of this series!

-Found a pretty close image on unsplash and the closest looking font on Google Font.
+Found a pretty close image on [Unsplash](https://unsplash.com/) and the closest looking font on Google Font.

 ### Here's the original [#](https://dribbble.com/shots/19527801-woltex)